henriqueassis2003/HenriquePolinomios/README.md

 ```

 :warning: **After being set up, the values of minimum, maximum, and step cannot be edited.**
-You would need to create a new variable and a new graphical analysis with the updated values
+You would need to create a new variable and a new graphical analysis with the updated values.

 <h3>adding function to graphics</h3>